General Physical Wellbeing

 Cancer Support Group - On-campus monthly meetings for faculty, staff, students, and retirees who have been diagnosed with or have had cancer.

-Travel Assistance to NYC for Medical Appointments - Cornell University Transportation Services provides round-trip bus tickets on the Campus-to-Campus Bus to current employees (and one caregiver/companion), free of charge, for purposes of health care and other emergencies.
+Travel Assistance to NYC for Medical Appointments - (Due to the COVID-19 pandemic, this offering is currently paused).
+Cornell University Transportation Services provides round-trip bus tickets on the Campus-to-Campus Bus to current employees (and one caregiver/companion), free of charge, for purposes of health care and other emergencies.
 Request assistance through the Travel Assistance Form.

 Flexible work arrangements: Cornell offers a variety of flexible work arrangements to support the wellbeing of our employees.
 Although not all positions can take advantage of these arrangements, often other types of flexibility can be integrated into the workplace.